FrostOps07/csso_bots/README.md

 # To Do

-- Automatically post new episodes to their respective channel (and general) when they are uploaded and detected in their RSS feed.
+- Automatically post new episodes to their respective channel (and general/spamhalla/etc) when they are uploaded and detected in their RSS feed.
-- Create table: `db/dyk.json`
+- Create `/db/channels.json` to make the above to-do easier